nferraz/st/README.md

     mean  5.50
     sd    3.03

+And the "--summary" option will provide the five-number summary:

+    $ st --summary numbers.txt
+    min   q1    median  q3    max
+    1.00  3.50  5.50    7.50  10.00

-#### How about "R", Octave and other analytical tools?
+#### How does it compare with R, Octave and other analytical tools?

 "R" and Octave are integrated suites for data manipulation, calculation and graphical display.

-They provide a wide variety of numeric and analytic methods (linear and nonlinear modelling, statistical tests, time-series analysis, classification, clustering, etc).
+They provide high-level interpreted languages, capabilities for the numerical solution of linear and nonlinear problems, and for performing other numerical experiments, including statistical tests, classification, clustering, etc.

 "st" is a simpler solution for simpler problems, focused on descriptive statistics, handy when you need quick results without leaving the shell.